ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 To remedy this, you might need to deactivate the old worker using one of the preceding techniques: [Fail-safe](#fail-safe) or [Safety Worker](#safety-worker).

-## More on Angular service workers
+## More on Angular Classicservice workers

 You might also be interested in the following: